Proper and Improper Subsets

 Example

-Consider the empty set and a generic set A
+Consider the empty set and the set:

 $$ A = \{ 1,3,4 \} $$

-$$ Ø ⊂ A $$
+$$ \varnothing \subseteq A $$

-However, this is a contradiction because the empty set has no elements.
+However, the empty set has no elements.

 Alternative Proof.
-The union of a set A with any of its subsets B⊆A equals the set itself. $$ A \cup B = A $$ The same applies to the union of a set and the empty set $$ A \cup Ø = \{ 1,3,4 \} \cup \{ \ \ \} = \{ 1,3,4 \} = A $$
+The union of a set A with any of its subsets B leaves the set unchanged: $$ A \cup B = A $$ The same happens when B is the empty set: $$ A \cup \varnothing = \{ 1,3,4 \} \cup \{ \} = \{ 1,3,4 \} = A $$ Since the union with the empty set does not add any new elements, this is consistent with the fact that the empty set is a subset of A.

 Please feel free to point out any errors or typos, or share suggestions to improve these notes.
 English isn't my first language, so if you notice any mistakes, let me know, and I'll be sure to fix them.